This event is sold out.

-The morning panel will focus on the posthumous image in early America, discussing the cultural precedents for the tradition, as well as the way in which painted portraits and postmortem photographs cheated death to provide a “living” image of a loved one.
+The morning panel will focus on the posthumous image in early America, discussing the cultural precedents for the tradition, as well as the way in which painted portraits and postmortem photographs cheat death to provide a “living” image of a loved one.
 The afternoon panel offers a broader perspective on the culture of death in the United States—both past and present.
 From the evolution of funerary customs to contemporary expressions of memory, the panel explores how Americans grieve(d).
 Together, the symposium asks us to consider the visual and theoretical implications of the shadow and the role of art in remembrance.

-10 AM: Registration / Coffee & Pastries
+10:00 AM: Registration / Coffee & Pastries

 10:30 AM: Welcome Address

 10:30 AM–12:15 PM: Panel 1: The Posthumous Image in Nineteenth-Century America